pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 ## Simulating/Loading single kinetics data
 ### Loading  data from a .csv
-It is possible to load single curves using CSV package in Julia and format them to be compatible with JMAKi.
-In this example we suppose that the .csv file is formatted as required in JMAKi documentation.
+It is possible to load single curves using CSV package in Julia and format them to be compatible with Kimchi.
+In this example we suppose that the .csv file is formatted as required in Kimchi documentation.

 ```julia
 df_data  =CSV.file("your_path/data.csv")